Investing in Canadian REITs can help investors include real estate investments in their portfolios without radically changing their way of life.

 Final Thoughts on Canadian REITs

-Many investment managers recommend you allocate about 10% of your entire portfolio, and we agree.
-Especially in the pandemic economy, investing in REITs is an effective way to hedge your bets against stock volatility and inflation.
+Many investment managers recommend you allocate about 10% of your entire portfolio to REITs, and we agree. investing in REITs is an effective way to hedge your bets against stock volatility and inflation.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!